Azure/azure-rest-api-specs/CONTRIBUTING.md

 ## Avoid Breaking Changes

-The first rule for Azure REST APIs is to avoid breaking changes in GA'd APIs.
+The first rule for Azure REST APIs is to avoid breaking changes in Generally Available (GA'd) APIs.
 The [Azure Breaking Changes Policy](aka.ms/AzBreakingChangesPolicy) is a formal description of what changes are considered breaking changes.
 This rule trumps adherence to Design Guidelines, Coding Style, etc.

 ## Design Guidelines